my favorite digital (as in

-work”) is an HF propagation monitoring using WSPR, a weak-signal data mode similar to JT65 that uses digital audio processing on PC transmission takes 2 long minutes to transmit the callsign, locator and power.
+work”) is an HF propagation monitoring system using WSPR, a weak-signal data mode similar to JT65 that uses digital audio processing on transmission takes 2 long minutes to transmit the callsign, locator and power.
 QRP and QRPp signals are routinely received over thousands of kilometers when the bands are open.
-In the best amateur tradition, the software was written and released free-of-charge by K1JT to help others experiment.
-WSPR is now supported in WSJT-X. The neat thing about it is that the program automatically uploads details of
+In the best amateur tradition, the original software was written and released free-of-charge by K1JT to help others experiment.
+WSPR is now supported in WSJT-X. The neat thing about WSPR is that the